rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 To find information on any AWS Service events, please see [this page](https://status.aws.amazon.com/).

 # Security and Compliance

+By default only the IAM user or role that created a cluster has access to it.
+Attempting to access the cluster with any other user or role without additional configuration will lead to an error.
+In Rancher, this means using a credential that maps to a user or role that was not used to create the cluster will cause an unauthorized error.
+For example, an EKSCtl cluster will not register in Rancher unless the credentials used to register the cluster match the role or user used by EKSCtl.
+Additional users and roles can be authorized to access a cluster by being added to the aws-auth configmap in the kube-system namespace.
+For a more in-depth explanation and detailed instructions, please see this [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/amazon-eks-cluster-access/).

 For more information on security and compliance with your Amazon EKS Kubernetes cluster, please see this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/shared-responsibilty.html).